 Hello, friends!
-If you’re reading this, then it’s very likely you have enjoyed a warm, soothing cup of tea or two.
+If you’re reading this, then it’s very likely you have enjoyed a warm, soothing cup of tea or two and are interested in the making and health benefits of white, yellow, oolong and pu-erh teas.
 Perhaps you regularly drink tea to absorb all of the wonderful antioxidants and health benefits.
 Or maybe it is simply to relax and be comforted by a favorite cozy and warm mug of tea.

 While there are many varieties of tea to choose from, tea leaves themselves come from only one plant, the Camellia Sinensis.
 How can the same plant give us many different teas?
 Well, it’s in the magic of the processing!
 The processing that will determine the outcome…White, Yellow, Oolong, or Pu-erh.